← Back to all guidesFinding Free Chicken Coop Blueprints for Your Backyard Flock — chicken coop blueprints free

 What Materials Do I Need for Building a Coop?

-Before you start sawing and hammering, you'll need to gather the materials.
-Here's a basic list to get you going:
+Before you start cutting and assembling, it's crucial to gather the right materials.
+Here's a basic shopping list to get you started:

-- Chicken Wire or Hardware Cloth: Go for the 1/2-inch gauge to keep predators out.
+• Chicken Wire or Hardware Cloth: Opt for the 1/2-inch gauge to protect against predators.
+Check out our predator-proofing basics for more protection tips.

-- Roofing Materials: Metal or asphalt shingles work well.
+• Roofing Materials: Metal roofing or asphalt shingles are durable choices.

 How Can I Modify Free Coop Blueprints?